Code-Miners/CoreModules-Sendgrid/README.md

 This library is an interface over Sendgrid that in turn makes use of an open source library for calling their system.

-This library is copyright Code Miners Limited and is provided as an accelerator to existing and new customers as part of ongoing project work.

-No liability is assumed or implied.
-All bug fixes are handled internally and are not billable to the client(s).

 ## Setup and configuration

 The module installs as a Nuget package from the company Nuget repo.
 To configure, the following key needs to be